AI-VT/donkeycar_imitation_learning/README.md

 ## Windows Installation

 On Windows, once you have downloaded the corresponding zip file, please put the file somewhere on your computer, unzip it, and then save the path to the executable file.
-For example, if you save the file to your "Documents" folder, then it would be C:\Users\<PUT YOUR USERNAME HERE>\Documents\DonkeySimWin\donkey_sim.exe for instance.
+For example, if you save the file to your "Documents" folder, then it would be ```C:\Users\<PUT YOUR USERNAME HERE>\Documents\DonkeySimWin\donkey_sim.exe``` for instance.

 <br>

 ## Linux Installation

 On Linux, once you have downloaded the corresponding zip file, please put the file somewhere on your computer, unzip it, and then save the path to the executable file.
-For example, if you save the file to your "Documents" folder, then it would be /home/<PUT YOUR USERNAME HERE>/Documents/DonkeySimLinux/donkey_sim.x86_64.
+For example, if you save the file to your "Documents" folder, then it would be ```/home/<PUT YOUR USERNAME HERE>/Documents/DonkeySimLinux/donkey_sim.x86_64```.
 After you have the executable on your computer, make sure that has the proper permissions with the following command:

 ```sh
 chmod +x /home/<PUT YOUR USERNAME HERE>/Documents/DonkeySimLinux/donkey_sim.x86_64